 This is how we can get the count of unique values under PivotTable in Excel.
 We will end this article here.
 We have some points to be remembered for the same.

 Things to Remember

 - The method used in this example is working on Excel’s 2013 and later versions.
-For previous versions of Excel, you might need to use different techniques such as Pivot of Pivot Table, etc. to get the unique count (This is out of the scope of this article).
+For previous versions of Excel, you might need to use different techniques such as Pivot of Pivot Table, etc., to get the unique count (This is out of the scope of this article).

 - There is no default way to capture the unique count of values in Excel.
-You need to use the Add this data to the Data Model option which is at the bottom of the Create PivotTable window.
+You need to use the Add this data to the Data Model option, which is at the bottom of the Create PivotTable window.

 This has been a guide to Pivot Table Count Unique.
-Here we discuss How to use Pivot Table Count Unique along with practical examples and downloadable excel template.
+Here we discuss How to use Pivot Table Count Unique along with practical examples and a downloadable excel template.
 You can also go through our other suggested articles –